angular-schule/website-articles/blog/2022-11-use-define-for-class-fields/README.md

 ---

-Did you already know that properties are implemented slightly differently in JavaScript and TypeScript and that there is an incompatible behaviour?
+Did you know that properties are implemented slightly differently in JavaScript and TypeScript and that there is an incompatible behaviour?
 That' why in projects with Angular 15, the option `useDefineForClassFields` is set in the TypeScript configuration.
 We will show you in detail what the problem is and how you should write your code so that it is future-proof for both programming languages.